 I want to close with another fragment from Bobby’s 10 RULES blog post:

 “Impactful branding comes down to a sense of security, which makes it easier for a customer to hand over his paycheck for your product.
 By staying on-brand and on-calendar every season, what you’re really doing is creating that trust and familiarity with the consumer.”

 Having an honest, authentic, consistent, and clear voice when we document the culture behind our releases goes hand in hand with our sales and bottom line.
 When we don’t inform our customer of the culture behind the release, its inspirations, or the story behind a collaboration, the collection exists simply as just clothing.
 It lacks an ability to engage with our audience, maintain our loyal following, and have a tail.

 Streetwear is a culture that is expansive, living, and breathing, and The Hundreds aims to continue to share that sentiment with everything we do.

 About the Author

-Alina Nguyen is an LA-born and raised writer and editor currently running editorial at The Hundreds.
+Alina Nguyen is an LA-born and raised writer and editor who previously ran editorial at The Hundreds.